 Once the water loops have undergone their heat transfer process, the effluent water loop is then discharged back to the Salt Creek.

-The campus water loop is pumped into the campus distribution system to flow to campus office and lab space for heating and cooling.
+The campus water loop is circulated through the campus distribution system, flowing to campus buildings, offices, and lab spaces for heating and cooling.

 Heat Exchanger diagram